Summary: Are you thinking of refinancing your Washington State home? If so, 2020 may be a great time to do so. This

-With home prices rising and mortgage rates dropping, refinancing is becoming more attractive to homeowners in Washington State.
-And home refinance conditions might continue to improve, as we progress through the end of 2019 and into 2020.
+With home prices rising and mortgage rates dropping throughout the state, refinancing is becoming more attractive to homeowners in Washington State.
+And home refinance conditions might continue to improve, as we progress further into 2020.

-This week, the government-sponsored mortgage buyer Freddie Mac announced that the average rate for a 30-year fixed home loan ticked upward, though it still is on a downward trend overall.
-On October 24, 2019, Freddie Mac reported that the average rate for a 30-year mortgage loan sits at 3.75%.
-The 15-year fixed, which is another popular product for refinancing homeowners, sits at 3.18%.
+This week, the government-sponsored mortgage buyer Freddie Mac announced that the average rate for a 30-year fixed home loan dipped and continues on its downward trend.
+On March 26, 2020, Freddie Mac reported that the average rate for a 30-year mortgage loan sits at 3.5%.
+The 15-year fixed, which is another popular product for refinancing homeowners, sits at 2.92%.

-Meanwhile, home prices across Washington continue to rise, following a 5.1% increase over the last 12 months alone.
+Meanwhile, home prices across Washington continue to rise rapidly, following a 507% increase over the last 12 months alone.
 Experts anticipate prices to rise at roughly the same pace, and expect prices to increase by 4.9% over the next 12 months.
 As a result of these trends, now might be a good time to refinance a home in Washington State – at least for some homeowners.

 A Good Time to Refinance Your Home in Washington?

-Mortgage rates have come down quite a bit since the start of 2019.
-During the first week of January, the average rate for a 30-year fixed home loan (the most popular mortgage product) was hovering around 4.51%.
-The latest national survey from Freddie Mac showed that rates in that category have dropped by 0.76% since January.
+Mortgage rates have come down quite a bit since last year.
+During the same week one year ago, the average rate for a 30-year fixed home loan (the most popular mortgage product) was hovering around 4.06%.
+The latest national survey from Freddie Mac showed that rates in that category have dropped and now sit at 3.5%.